HipGISAXS/HipGISAXS/README.md

 ### A. On a Linux/OS X machine with or without GPU
 1. Make sure all the paths (data, output) and other variables are correctly set in the input HiG file.
-2. Execute the binary with the input file as an argument:
+2. Execute the binary with the input file as an argument.
+For example,

-    $ ./bin/hipgisaxs <input-file-in-HiG>

-  Example:

     $ ./bin/hipgisaxs inputs/01-cylinder.hig